Leader Samuel Mullet Sr. is among those charged in the federal complaint

 Several of the defendants have confessed to local investigators, an affidavit says

-Four members of a breakaway Amish group charged with hate crimes will be arraigned in federal court in Youngstown, Ohio, on Wednesday.
+Four members of a break-away Amish group charged with hate crimes were denied bond Wednesday.

 One of the seven men is Samuel Mullet Sr., the leader of the breakaway sect and a man that local law enforcement and other Amish in the area consider a cult leader.